idibau/cs2bim/README.md

 ST_Intersects -> Returns true if two geometries intersect.
 Geometries intersect if they have any point in common.
 ST_Contains -> Returns true if the first geometry contains the second.

-## Code structure
+# Code structure

-### config
+## config
 Contains all files needed for the configuration of the main processing step.

-### geometry
+## geometry
-Hold classes that hold information about certain geometry objects.
+Holds classes that hold information about certain geometry objects.

-### ifc
+## ifc
 Builds an Ifc file using the ifcopenshell library based on a model object.

-### service
+## service
 There are two services available.
 A postgis service to query a postgis database and a swisstopo service to download terrain models.

-### tin
+## tin
 The tin package allows to create triangulations by clipping terrain models with wkt strings.

-### main.py
+## main.py
-To execute the main function you need to provide three parameters as environment variables.
-IFC_VERSION, NAME and POLYGON.
+To execute the main function you need to provide three parameters: IFC_VERSION, NAME and POLYGON.
+The program executes the following steps:
 1. Load configuration file
-2. Create model
+2. Create model --> TO CHEK: What is a model???
 3. Build model
 4. Save model

-## Known Issues
+# Known Issues
-- Entity types that are only supported in one of the two ifc versions (IfcBuiltSystem)
+- Entity types that are only supported in one of the two allowed ifc versions (4, 4x3) are not supported (e.g. IfcBuiltSystem)
-- Only one supported type of feature class data: All feature classes are processed the same way and are implemented to represent terrain data.
+- Only one supported type of feature class data: All feature classes are processed the same way and are implemented to represent a surface that is projected to the terrain.